Sharad Chauhan

-Sharad Kumar (also known as Sharad Chauhan or Thakur Sharad Chauhan) is an Indian politician, from the Aam Aadmi Party (AAP).
+Sharad Kumar (also known as Sharad Chauhan) is an Indian politician, from the Aam Aadmi Party (AAP).
 He was a member of the Sixth Legislative Assembly of Delhi (MLA) from Nerela constituency also elected as Parliament Secretary of Revenue.

 Personal life

-Sharad Chauhan was born to Zile Singh (father) and Vidhya Devi on 29 June 1975 in Narela (Nerela) area of Delhi in a Rajput family.
+Sharad Chauhan was born to Zile Singh (father) and Vidhya Devi on 29 June 1975 in Narela (Nerela) area of Delhi.
 He has two elder brothers.
 His eldest brother, Akhil Chauhan, is an engineer and a District Manager in Tata Power Delhi Distribution Limited (TPDDL) in Rohini.
 His second brother, Vikas Chauhan is a doctor and owns a hospital in Mumbai.
-He is married to Reeta Chauhan (Reeta), a native of Palla Village of Delhi and has two sons Abhinav and Archit.
+He is married to Reeta Chauhan (Reeta) and has two sons Abhinav and Archit.
 His wife is a councillor from Municipal Corporation of Delhi (MCD) and a housewife.

 As per his affidavit for elections, his self-declared profession is farmer; the AAP party website describes him as a social worker.
 Chauhan is a matriculate (Xth standard) and passed from Government Boys Senior Secondary School, Bakhtawarpur in 1995.
 His wealth is ₹2.60 crore, as per his affidavit.
 He currently resides in Bakoli village in Delhi.

-He's from the Rajput (Thakur) community.
 In 2016, he was arrested with six others in the suicide case of a girl named Soni from Narela for which he was granted bail.